Code-Institute-Submissions/sixnationsrugbyquiz/README.md

 ### From a User's Perspective
 As a user it is important:

-1. That it is easy to navigate the game.
+1. That it is easy to follow the game.
 2. To understand the rules of the game.
 3. To understand how to start the game.
 4. To choose a game they want to play.
+5. To quit the game if they want to.
+6. To answer questions and receive a result.
+7. To view their scores.
+8. To view the leaderboard.

 ### Users Fulfilment

+1. The game is laid out clearly so the user knows immediately what to do.
+A welcome message is provided prompting the user for their name.
+2. Rules are available for the user to view.
+3. Clear instructions are given on how to start the game.
+4. Clear instructions are given on how to select the country they want to play.
+5. The user is given opportunities to quit the game throughout.
+6. The user is asked multiple choice questions which they can answer by typing in a letter and are given a result as to whether they answered correctly or incorrectly.
+7. After each section ends the user is shown how they scored in that round.
+8. At the end of the game and if they quit the user is given the option to view the leaderboard.

 -----